aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

       >**Note**: Next, you will disable Windows Automatic Updates, disable Storage Sense, configure time zone redirection, and configure collection of telemetry.
 In general, you should first apply all current updates first.
 In this lab, you skip this step in order to minimize the duration of the lab.

-15. Within the Remote Desktop session to **az140-25-vm0**, switch to the **Administrator: C:\windows\system32\cmd.exe** window and, from the command prompt, run the following to disable Automatic Updates:
+15. Within the Bastion session to **az140-25-vm0**, switch to the **Administrator: C:\windows\system32\cmd.exe** window and, from the command prompt, run the following to disable Automatic Updates:

       ```cmd
       reg add "HKLM\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate\AU" /v NoAutoUpdate /t REG_DWORD /d 1 /f